Miracle-cl/Algorithms/README.md

-# These are the solutions of problems from LeetCode.
+# These are solutions of problems from LeetCode.